Recording Better Voice Notes with Your Phone

 Record clearer voice notes (with your phone)

 You don’t need a studio.
-A quiet corner, better mic technique, and clear labels go a long way — especially when you store audio and transcripts privately in Memory Lane.
+A quiet corner, better mic technique, and clear labels go a long way — especially when you store audio and notes privately in Memory Lane.

 Setup checklist